 General Eye Examination

-General eye examination is considered by many ophthalmologists as a free check-up.
-This is because routine eye examination allows the detection of diseases that have occurred and / or have started to occur.
+A general eye examination is characterized by many ophthalmologists as a free check-up.
+Because a routine eye examination allows you to detect diseases that have formed and/or started to form in our body.

-Our eyes are the first and most important organ of our 5 senses that show us the beauties of the world, connect them to life, and activate our learning and perception ability.
+Our eyes are the first and most important organ among our 5 sensory organs that show us the beauty of the world, connect us to life, move our ability to learn and perceive.
 Our eyes give us very important clues about our health.
-Periodic eye control without waiting for any discomfort will make it easy to treat many eye diseases that will become difficult to treat or even impossible in the future.
+A periodic eye check without waiting to feel any discomfort will allow you to easily treat many eye diseases that will become difficult or even impossible to treat in the future.

-For this reason, those with eye pressure, diabetes and hypertension patients should have an eye examination every six months and normal people should have an eye examination at least once a year.
+For this reason, people with eye pressure, diabetics and hypertension should have eye exams every six months, and normal people should have eye exams at least once a year.

 Procedures performed during general eye examination;